 powershell -ep ByPass "&'.\Microsoft 365 - Single Sign-On.ps1'"

 The PowerShell script will start to run.
 It will inform you of the steps it will take and ask for your confirmation along the way.
 Follow the prompts to federate your domain to Duo Single Sign-On.
 You'll be required to provide a tenant administrator username and password during the flow to complete the federation.
 If you are running this script on a Windows Server operating system and Internet Explorer Enhanced Security Mode is enabled you may need to add websites used during the authentication process to your trusted sites.

 See the Single Sign-On Roadmap at the Microsoft TechNet site for more information about configuring SSO for Microsoft 365 for federation.

 Navigate to https://login.microsoftonline.com and enter your Microsoft 365 email address (with no password).
-You will be automatically redirected to Duo Single Sign-On to complete authentication.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to Microsoft 365 after authenticating.
+This redirects you to Duo Single Sign-On to enter your primary Active Directory logon information.

 You can also log into Microsoft 365 using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Microsoft 365 in Duo Central by adding it as an application tile.
 Once the tile has been added, log into Duo Central and click the tile for Microsoft 365.